RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 Please note: you got three servers assigned to you, it doesn't matter which one is put in the [lbservers] section and which remaining two are put in the [wildflyservers] section during lab 1.

-Add the following text in the file:
+Add the following text to the file:

 ```
 [lbservers]